 However, to further develop as a leader, you must look at the weak points in your leadership qualities to improve them.
 Once you can see where inconsistency occurs in your behavior, you can identify the cause and work to solve the problem.
 The solution can be as simple as creating more reasonable goals or timelines, creating protocols for dealing with issues that arise in a way that quality is ensured, and values are upheld, paying attention to verbal promises and language, or aiming for better time management.

 Consistency in your behavior must grow into a habit to be effective, but the way to start is by examining the point your behavior is at now, identifying where it needs to be and finding the actions and patterns you need to establish to give consistency the opportunity to take root and grow.

-If you're looking for ways to keep making your behavior more consistent to grow your relationship with your team, audience, and customers, contact us for more information on how we can help develop leadership qualities.
+Are you looking for ways to keep making your behavior more consistent to grow your relationship with your team and audience?

 Our program provides mid- to senior-level workers with insight into the strength of their influence and helps organizations develop future leadership.
 Reach out today to learn more about our assessment and how you can invest in your organization’s future.